varunkapuria96/fishing-charter-predictor-neural-net/readme.md

 ## Model
 The neural network model used is a basic feedforward neural network with a sigmoid activation function.
 You can modify the architecture of the model by changing the number of hidden layers and neurons as needed.

-## License
-This project is licensed under the MIT License.
-Feel free to use and modify the code as needed for your own projects.